luisarojas/student-matching/README.md

 ## Data Cleaning

 To clean the data in question, use the python script: `src/clean-data.py`.

-It can be used the following way:
+The `-h` is the help flag; when used, it will print the other available flags and options.
+Those in square brackets (e.g. `[-f FOO]`) are optional, while the rest are mandatory.

 ```
 usage: clean-data.py [-h] -m MENTORINPUT -s STUDENTINPUT [-mo MENTOROUTPUT]